JulianNicholls/Complete-React-Web-App/README.md

 ## Status

-So far, beginning section 9 - Todo App.
+So far, section 9 - Todo App.

+### Important

+My code for the Todo App uses the word 'task' in almost all places where Andrew is using 'todo'.
+I have also made some of my other components and classes different from his.

+That includes

+* Todo -> TodoTask
+* AddTodo -> TodoForm

+Currently, TodoApp.state.todos is still called that, but at the end of section 9, I will probably go back and change it to TodoApp.state.tasks everywhere.